CenterForSpatialResearch/mapping_architecture_urbanism_humanities/2_PopulationMap.md

 Note: the population estimates data that is joined to the country boundaries is not permanently associated with its attribute table.
 Instead the relationship only exists within this QGIS project.
 If we added the admin_0_countries layer to another QGIS project the fields we have joined from the population estimates would not be there.

-In order to permanently incorporate the population estimates into a shapefile of world countries we must save a new version of the shapefile. **Right-click** on admin_0_countries in the layers menu and select `Save.` Select `ESRI Shapefile` as the format, and save your file in the `Data/1_MappingData/Shape` folder as `admin_0_countries_UNPop.shp`.
+In order to permanently incorporate the population estimates into a shapefile of world countries we must save a new version of the shapefile. **Right-click / Control-click** on admin_0_countries in the layers menu and select `Save.` Select `ESRI Shapefile` as the format, and save your file in the `Data/1_MappingData/Shape` folder as `admin_0_countries_UNPop.shp`.

 This new layer will then be added to the map and will contain the population estimates that we joined from the UN tabular data.